-Bear left immediately on entering the clearing and take a rising path, the left-most of two paths leaving the clearing at the same point.
+On entering the clearing, bear immediately left and take a rising path, the left-most of two paths that leave the clearing at the same point.
 Pass through a holly thicket on the way to the top where it begins to open out near the edge of the wood.
-Turn right to descend again just before some house gardens.
-Bear left at a junction, following the line of the boundary of the gardens and soon the path broadens out in a clearing by an oak tree.
-Follow this track onwards and downwards till it meets an even wider crossing track, shortly after passing Borthwood Jumps on the right.

 Eventually a field is seen through the trees to the left.
-Just before a right bend which leads to a stile and out of the wood, turn right along a westerly path which follows the line of the edge of the wood.
+Just before a right bend (that leads to a stile 90yds (80 m) away and out of the wood), turn right along a narrow westerly path which follows the line of the edge of the wood.
 It rises gently, emerging shortly after another holly thicket close to a fence into a field on the left.
-Turn right here and follow the path downwards, past a fallen oak and yet more holly, to a crossing path.
+Turn sharp right here and follow the path downwards, past yet more holly, to a crossing track.

 Cross the track and continue ahead into the beech wood clearing.
 Bear left along the edge of the clearing and join up with the original path.
 Turn left back up the steep path to the car park.